Ship Chartering and Ship Management

 The Chartering and daily ship employment decisions vary widely.
 Below are some examples:

-• Arranging employment for owned ships in the open market by securing full or partial cargoes on either a voyage-by-voyage basis or through long-term charter contracts.
+• Arranging employment for owned ships in the Open Market by securing full cargoes, part cargoes, or employment opportunities on a voyage-by-voyage basis, a trip basis, or through longer-term charter contracts.

-• Employing owned ships in so-called “industrial shipping” with a Charterer, under a Chartering agreement that lasts several years, such as Time Charter, Bareboat Charter, CoA (Contract of Affreightment), or Consecutive Voyage Charters, with a fleet specifically constructed and equipped to meet the Charterer’s requirements, serving as an integrated component of the Charterer’s business production and distribution chain.
+• Employing owned ships in Industrial Shipping with a Charterer under a multi-year Chartering agreement, such as a Time Charter, Bareboat Charter, CoA (Contract of Affreightment), or Consecutive Voyage Charter.
+In such cases, the ships may be specially built, equipped, or adapted to meet the Charterer's production, distribution, and transport needs, becoming an integrated part of the Charterer's supply chain.

-• Chartering-in Ships for extended periods under a Time Charter Party or a Bareboat Charter Party, or for shorter spans under a Trip Time Charter (TCT), aiming to augment the owned fleet of ships to meet anticipated market demands, uphold Chartering contract obligations, or maintain the standards of a Liner Shipping Service engagement, all while maximizing efficiency, economy, and Charterer satisfaction over time.
+• Chartering-in ships for long periods under a Time Charter Party or Bareboat Charter Party, or for shorter periods under a Trip Time Charter (TCT), in order to supplement the owned fleet, meet expected market demand, fulfill Chartering commitments, maintain a liner service, or improve efficiency, economy, and Charterer satisfaction.

-• Time Chartering “out” owned or period-chartered Ships to other Shipowners or Ship Operators for varying durations against a Fixed Daily Hire, enabling those parties to operate the ships in the Open Chartering Market (Spot Market) or in the Liner Shipping trades.
+• Time Chartering "out" owned or period-chartered ships to other Shipowners, Ship Operators, commodity traders, Liner Operators, or industrial Charterers for fixed durations against a daily Hire, allowing those parties to operate the ships in the Open Chartering Market, Spot Market, or Liner Shipping trades.